Modeling adaptive forward-looking behavior in epidemics on networks: The model

-Here, we are interested in the regime for which there is a strong behavioral response (highlighted in red in Fig. \ref{fig: a_equiv}), since behavior only becomes relevant when $a_{eq}\ll1$.
+With no loss of utility caused by infection, $\alpha=0$, agents do not show a behavioral response.
+Here, we are interested in the regime for which there is instead a strong behavioral response (highlighted in red in Fig. \ref{fig: a_equiv}).
 Also, we observe that only for high values of $\alpha$ (about $\alpha\simeq100$ in the simulations presented in the next section) behavioral response based on local awareness is strong enough to prevent the epidemic from spreading.
-Therefore we will focus on the range ${0.1<\alpha<100}$.
+Therefore, we will focus on the range ${0.1<\alpha<200}$.